telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 1. Scroll to the bottom and choose **Configure Proxy** > **Manual**.

-     - Enter the IP address of the Fiddler Everywhere host&mdash;for example, **192.168.148.39**.
+     - Enter the IP address of the Fiddler Everywhere host&mdash;for example, **192.168.0.101** (for demo purposes we assume that is the IP of the host machine where FIddler Everywhere runs).

      - Enter the Fiddler Everywhere proxy port.
 By default, the port is **8866**.